superform-xyz/super-vaults/src/uniswap-v2/README.md

 It is important for users to exercise caution when integrating with this contract, as UniswapV2Pair reserves can be easily manipulated for a single block.
 This manipulation, however, can only lead to a smaller output amount of shares and will not result in any loss of funds across the vault or other accounting errors.
 This is because the UniswapV2ERC4626Swap adapter operates on a 1:1 basis with the LP-Token of Uniswap.
 Therefore, getting more or less of the LP-Token is only relevant to the caller and will not affect the shares <> assets calculation.

-# TODO
+# Future Work

-TODO: Price manipulation protection
+- Price manipulation protection (Both at swapJoin and addLiquidity level)
+- Deposit Uniswap LP-token directly (Give ERC4626 interface to existing ERC20 Uniswap LP-Token)